mapache-salvaje/server-side-data/TUTORIAL.md

 ```

 **What's happening here:**
-- `GridDataSource` is a MUI X Data Grid concept that replaces the old `rows` prop
 - `getRows` is an async function that the grid calls whenever it needs data
 - `params` contains all the information about what data the grid needs
 - Wrap it in `useMemo` to prevent recreating the function on every render

-## 4. Building the URL parameters
+## 11. Building the URL parameters

 Inside `getRows`, construct the API call with the grid's current state: